dan-v/rattlesnakeos-stack/FLASHING.md

 The command needs to be confirmed on the device.

 Next, extract the factory images and run the script to flash them.
-Note that the fastboot command run by the flashing script requires a fair bit of free space in a temporary directory, which defaults to /tmp:

 ```
-tar xvf taimen-factory-2018.03.01.14.tar.xz
+tar xvf taimen-factory-latest.tar.xz
 cd taimen-opm1.171019.018
 mkdir tmp
 TMPDIR=$PWD/tmp ./flash-all.sh
 ```

 ## Setting custom AVB key
-On the Pixel 2 and Pixel 2 XL, the public key needs to be set for Android Verified Boot 2.0 before locking the bootloader again:
+On the <b>Pixel 2 and Pixel 2 XL</b>, the public key needs to be set for Android Verified Boot 2.0 before locking the bootloader again:
 ```
 fastboot flash avb_custom_key taimen-avb_pkmd.bin
 ```